CSkicko/My-Portfolio/README.md

-# bc-a-wk2
+# My Portfolio

-Bootcamp assignment for week 2
+My portfolio has been generated as part of my bootcamp assignment for week 2